koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 - Press Delete

 {{< notice note >}}
-Grow and Border give the same result.
+Grow and Border gives the same result.
 {{< /notice >}}

 ---
 # Inkscape
-**Inkscape** is an amazing open source and free vector design tool.
+**Inkscape** is an amazing open-source and free vector design tool.
 It’s very powerful with lots of tools and features for `digital vector work and posters creations`.
 This tool is very similar and alternative to `Adobe Illustrator` but there are many features available in photoshop also thus it can be considered as `photoshop and Illustrator alternative`.

-**Inkscape** is a compact software package including vector editor, text tools, drawing tools, support for Bezier and spiro curves etc.
+**Inkscape** is a compact software package including vector editor, text tools, drawing tools, support for Bezier and spiro curves, etc.
 ## How to install Inkscape
-Here is the one way to install it, Go into terminal and Run this command:
+Here is the one way to install it, Go into terminal and run this command:
 ```
 pi -S inkscape
 ```
 ---
 # Krita
 **Krita** is a raster graphics editor designed primarily for digital painting and animation.
-It is a fast,flexible, and free Photoshop alternative built by artists and perfect for everyone from amateur to professional.
+It is a fast, flexible, and free Photoshop alternative built by artists and perfect for everyone from amateur to professional.
 Krita gives budding artists and illustrators a pro-level set of tools with a natural painting toolbox.

 ## The way to install Krita
-Krita are commonly seen in every open-source, so in order to install it you must be in konsole and run command below:
+Krita is commonly seen in every open-source, so in order to install it you must be in konsole and run the command below:
 ```
  pi -S krita
 ```